Academic Catalog

 4. Grade Point Average: Students must maintain a minimum cumulative grade point average at the end of each academic year to be eligible for renewal.
 Review of cumulative grades occurs at the end of each term during the academic year.
 For a copy of the renewal grade point average schedule, contact the Financial Aid Office.

 5. Off-Campus Housing Adjustments: Each student is assigned a Cost of Attendance (COA) budget annually, which is initially calculated using the budgeted allowance for on-campus residence status.
-In the event the student’s residence status changes from on-campus to off-campus, the student’s COA will be adjusted to correctly reflect their housing status and the student’s financial aid eligibility will be re-evaluated.
+In the event the student’s residence status changes from on-campus to off-campus, the student’s COA will be adjusted to reflect their housing status, and the student’s financial aid eligibility will be re-evaluated.
 This may result in the adjustment/loss of certain applicable components of the student’s initial financial aid package.
 It is recommended that students contact the Financial Aid Office to inquire about potential changes to their aid packages in the event of a change in housing status.

 6. Suspension and Appeal Process: Students failing to comply with these guidelines are notified of the suspension of their scholarship.
 Reinstatement is available once the student is again in good standing according to Satisfactory Academic Progress (SAP) guidelines.
 Any student whose scholarship has been suspended will have the right to appeal.
 Please see “SAP Appeals.”